Geometric morphometrics in anthropology: Background

-The field of geometric morphometrics grew out of the accumulation of improvements of methods and approaches over several decades beginning with Francis Galton (1822-1911).
+The field of geometric morphometrics grew out of the accumulation of improvements to methods and approaches over several decades beginning with Francis Galton (1822-1911).
 Galton was a polymath and the president of the Anthropological Institute of Great Britain.
 In 1907 he invented a way to quantify facial shapes using a base-line registration approach for shape comparisons.
 This was later adapted by Fred Bookstein and termed "two-point coordinates" or "Bookstein-shape coordinates".

 In the 1940s, D'Arcy Wentworth Thompson (biologist and mathematician, 1860-1948) looked at ways to quantify that could be attached to biological shape based on developmental and evolutionary theories.
 This led to the first branch of multivariate morphometrics, which emphasized matrix manipulations involving variables.
 In the late 1970s and early 1980s, Fred Bookstein (currently a professor of Anthropology at the University of Vienna) began using Cartesian transformations and David George Kendall (statistician, 1918-2007) showed that figures that hold the same shape can be treated as separate points in a geometric space.
 Finally, in 1996, Leslie Marcus (paleontologist, 1930-2002) convinced colleagues to use morphometrics on the famous Ötzi skeleton, which helped expose the importance of the applications of these methods.